mark-williams/hook-line-and-sinker/README.md

 ## Simple Form
 A (very!) simple form implemented first as a class managing its own state.
 Then refactored to first use _useState_ for each input element, subsequently refactored to use a custom hook to manage each input generically.

+## Complex Form
+Well, not very complex at all!
+Still a very basic form but this one will eventually have some validation and the intent is to create a custom hook that will mimic the basic features of _Formik_.
+First step was create the form as a class component and then refactor to a functional component usinf _useState_ for its state management.
+This was then refactored to bundle this in a custom hook.